Quantum algorithm for the Navier Stokes equations by using the streamfunction vorticity formulation and the lattice Boltzmann method: The quantum algorithm

 \subsection{Complexity}

 To analyze the complexity of the proposed quantum algorithm, an approach of dividing the analysis into LBM steps used in an earlier work \cite{Budinski} is adopted in this paper.
 In general, the encoding section and the two diagonal operators, one for collision and one for the boundary condition step, are the most demanding procedures in terms of the input dimension-quantum gates relation.
 According to Shende et al. \cite{Shende}, disentangling the qubits in the preparation of quantum states requires $ 2^n-1 $ steps and 1 diagonal operator, which, as stated by Theorem 7 in \cite{Shende}, can be constructed from $ 2\times 4^n-\left(2n+3\right)\times 2^n+2n $ CNOT gates.
 Furthermore, in case of the diagonal operator used for the collision and boundary condition step, the total CNOT count, according to the same author is $ 2\times 2^n $.
 The rest of the circuit corresponding to the collision and boundary step does not depend on the size of the input, hence it relates to the number of qubits as $\mathcal{O}(1)$.
 For the propagation step, the number of multi-controlled $ X $ gates scales with the number of qubits for each operator $ R $ and $ L $ as $ \mathcal{O} (n) $, meaning that each additional qubit requires one additional multi-controlled $ X $ gate per operator with the number of controls increased by one (Fig.(4)).
 Since there are four $ R $ and four $ L $ operators in the proposed algorithm, the total number of additional multi-controlled $ X $ gates per one added qubit for the propagation step is eight.
 The control operations per operators $ R $ and $ L $ are not influenced by the size of the system.
 The final step includes the calculation of the macroscopic variables which is not affected by the size of the input domain.
 To increase the number of computational points by adding more qubits this particular segment of the algorithm does not require any additional gates, hence it is also scaled with the number of qubits as $ \mathcal{O} (1) $.
 It is obvious from this complexity analysis that the encoding step should be further investigated in order to reduce number of the CNOT gates and hence lower the input size-number of gate dependence.
 One of the approaches that can be considered in this algorithm is to eliminate the need for any kind of state re-normalization performed at the end of each computational step, in which the preparation step will be performed just once at the beginning of simulation.
 This could completely eliminate the preparation step and hence significantly increase the efficiency of the algorithm.
+On the other side, performing the quantum state tomography after each time step severely influences the efficiency of the algorithm.
+Due to the collapse of the quantum state after each measurement, the algorithm needs to prepare $ 2^{2n} $ input states for each time step, i.e. each time step needs to be repeated $ 2^{2n} $ times before the algorithm can move on the next step.
+This confirms previously stated fact that the presented algorithm solves single time step, while the consecutive transfer from one time step to another is the major obstacle that yet needs to be resolved.
 However, due to its complexity, the implementation of this methodology will be objective of future work.